 Cruel World 2025 was doom & gloom… & thank goth for that

 There’s one fest that always delivers — both on artists and authenticity.
-It’s a fest that welcomes all alternative music lifestyles, whether that be in the goth, punk rock, darkwave, New Wave, synthwave, or good ‘ol nondenominational nonconformity categories.
+It’s a fest that welcomes all alternative music and lifestyles, whether that be in the goth, punk rock, darkwave, New Wave, synthwave, or good ‘ol nondenominational nonconformist categories.
 Presented by Goldenvoice, Cruel World just concluded its fifth year in Pasadena, California.

 And what an experience it was.

-Living up to its usual eccentricity, people poured in the gates right at 11am to catch early acts like Wisteria, Social Order, Deceits, Kite, N8noface, and Actors.
+Living up to its usual eccentricity, people poured in the gates right at 11am to catch early acts, like Wisteria, Social Order, Deceits, Kite, N8noface, and Actors.

 Photography by Kristy Rose